mohitjain/mohitjain/_posts/2013-01-26-converting-ruby-time-function-into-a-database-friendly-format-to-compare-time.md

 layout: post
 comments: true
 permalink:  /2013/01/converting-ruby-time-function-into-a-database-friendly-format-to-compare-time/
 categories: optimization  tips-and-tricks utilities
 ---

-Use to_s(:db) to convert Ruby time function into a database friendly format to compare time.
+Use to_s(:db) to convert Ruby time function into a database-friendly format to compare time.

 {% highlight ruby %}
     Time.now.to_s(:db)